The Bankrate promise

 Life insurance applications contain numerous questions and completing the process will probably require you to review your medical history over the past few decades.
 It is entirely possible that you could forget important information or resort to making some educated guesses.
-If that happens, it generally won’t impact your application.
+If that happens, it generally shouldn’t impact your application or future coverage.

 Insurance fraud occurs when someone intentionally lies or reports incorrect information for their own benefit.
-If you have to guess your current weight, or you forgot about a medication you took 10 years ago, the life insurer will not penalize you.
-However, it helps to get a copy of your past medical records before filling out the application to make the process easier.
+If you have to guess your current weight or you forget about a medication you took 10 years ago, the life insurer likely won’t penalize you.
+However, it helps to get a copy of your past medical records before filling out the application to ensure your information is as accurate as possible.

 Frequently asked questions

-You can get approved for life insurance coverage if you have health problems.
-For example, a guaranteed issue life insurance policy approves almost every applicant, regardless of their health history.
-You can also look into simplified issue life insurance, which only requires a written health questionnaire, rather than a physical medical exam.
+Even with pre-existing health conditions, securing a life insurance policy with some insurance providers is possible.
+For example, a guaranteed issue life insurance policy has no medical exam requirement and approves applicants regardless of their health history.
+You can also look into simplified issue life insurance, which only requires a written health questionnaire rather than a physical medical exam.

 Furthermore, if your health diagnosis is well-managed according to prescriptions or doctor’s advice, your condition may not prevent you from passing a medical exam and obtaining coverage.
 Additionally, since the pandemic began, many insurers have increased their offerings of no medical exam policies.